Pollinator Project Rogue Valley is directed by an all-volunteer board.

 Working together, we can save our pollinators.

-Cara is a co-founder of Pollinator Project Rogue Valley and serves as Vice-President.
+Cara is a co-founder of Pollinator Project Rogue Valley and honored to serve as Vice-President.

 Cecile, born and raised in New York City, unexpectedly discovered a big joy for botany while taking her very last four-credit course at Queens College.
 Shortly afterwards, living in the Negev desert in Israel while researching predator-prey relationships with a desert ecologist, she realized that nature and wildlands had became part of her.
 After obtaining a Master’s degree in Botany from Arizona State University, Cecile moved to SW Oregon in 2000 to be the district botanist for the Rogue River-Siskiyou National Forest in Cave Junction, honored to be a botanist in an area renowned for its